When Mercy Brown's family started dying off one by one, the town blamed her — even though she'd been dead for months.

 Such practices of digging up and burning the deceased over fears of vampire-like creatures were not uncommon in many Western countries until the early 20th century.
 But while the Mercy Brown case was far from an isolated incident, her exhumation came at the end of an era for these vampire-inspired rituals.

 The Last New England Vampire

-While Mercy Brown had a very short life, we can assume her legacy as the so-called “Last New England Vampire” will live on forever thanks to stories passed down over the years.
+While Mercy Brown had a very short life, we can assume her legacy as the “Last New England Vampire” will live on forever thanks to stories passed down over the years.